folio-org/folio-install/runbooks/single-server/README.md

 # FOLIO deployment: single server

+**Note**: This document is no longer maintained.
+Content has moved to https://docs.folio.org/docs/getting-started/installation/singleserverwithcontainers/ (where there is a branch for each flower release).

+---

 This procedure will establish a FOLIO system based on the "Q3-2020 Honeysuckle" quarterly release.

 Largely derived from Ansible playbooks at https://github.com/folio-org/folio-ansible